abayley/takusen/README.txt

 GHC-6.4 and Takusen
 -------------------
-It is possible to use Takusen with GHC-6.4.
+It was possible to use Takusen with GHC-6.4.
+We no longer test this configuration, so you may need to do some work it you want to go down this path.

 You will need to install Data.Time, which is quite a chore on Windows because of the dependencies.
 You will also need MSYS installed in order